scopely-devops/rolemodel/README.md

 sync your groups with this file.

     $ rolemodel <path to config file> sync_users <path to user map file>

+When you run this command, ``rolemodel`` will synchronize the users in each IAM group with the information defined in your user map.
+That means that some users may be removed from groups if they no longer appear in the user map for that group.

 The ``sample`` directory includes an example of a user map file you can edit for your purposes.